 Students in the Ph.D. program who have completed the course requirements and passed the comprehensive examinations but who are not in a position to complete a dissertation may apply for the Master of Philosophy (M.Phil.) degree in place of the Ph.D.
 According to the Graduate School's policy: The Master of Philosophy degree requires the same qualifications for admission and scholarly achievement as the Ph.D. degree but does not require a doctoral dissertation.
 There is no separate program for this degree.
 All regulations covering the Ph.D. degree with respect to supervisory committees, language requirements, major and allied fields, and qualifying examinations also apply to the M.Phil. degree.
 Like the Ph.D., the M.Phil. is a terminal degree.
-A student is not considered a candidate for both degrees in the department.
-Students awarded the M.Phil. degree do not qualify to pursue other degrees in ECS.
+A student is not considered a candidate for both degrees in ECS.
 This action must be initiated by a written recommendation from the Director of Graduate Studies and a written request from the student.
 The Director of Graduate Studies will submit the necessary paperwork to the Graduate School.